A fully flexible way to invest

 Some funds, for example, invest across all industries and look for companies that minimise their use of water or risk of exposure to water scarcity.
 Others are more proactive about investing in companies where the business delivers products and services that provide solutions to water challenges.

-One way to gain exposure to this theme is through an exchange traded fund (ETF), such as the iShares Global Water ETF.
+One way to gain exposure to this theme is through a fund where the manager actively picks companies that address these water challenges.
+Another option is to choose an exchange traded fund (ETF), such as the iShares Global Water ETF.
 The fund seeks to track the performance of an index composed of 50 of the largest global companies engaged in water related businesses.
 Another is the Lyxor World Water ETF, which aims to track the performance of the 20 largest companies operating in the fields of water utilities, water infrastructure and water treatment.

 One company in both ETFs is Pentair, which delivers a comprehensive range of smart, sustainable water solutions to homes, business and industry around the world.
 Its portfolio of solutions enables access to clean, safe water; reduced water consumption; and recovery and reuse of it.
 Pentair works to ensure water is clean when returned to the environment, helping to address the challenges relating to access to clean water.